seunghee6022/Yogart/README.md

 <h4 align="center">
     AI Yoga coaching service & 1:1 video class between yoga teacher and student by web RTC</h4>
+    Project Yogat is an AI-based yoga training service.
+The witty name reminiscent of yogurt is meant to be a fresh and healthy service just like yogurt.
 <h6>1.
 AI Yoga Coaching Service</h6>
 <ul>
 	<li>Yogart recommendation yoga courses </li>